anirudhys123/anirudhys123/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a passionate **Front-End Developer** dedicated to crafting sleek and functional web interfaces.
+I'm a passionate **MERN Stack Developer** dedicated to crafting sleek and functional web interfaces.
 I thrive on challenges and love learning new technologies to stay ahead in the game.
 Let's build something amazing together! 🌟

 ---